The Ultimate 2 Days in Cinque Terre Itinerary

 Cinque Terre is an incredibly easy to navigate destination thanks to its wonderful public transportation system and hiking trails.
 To move around Cinque Terre you will need the Cinque Terre Card for the train and the Trekking Card for the Blue Path hiking trails.

-Based on this itinerary, I recommend the Cinque Terre Card: 2 days Hiking + Train for 33 euros.
+Based on this itinerary, I recommend the Cinque Terre Card: 2 days Hiking + Train for €33.
 With this card you’ll have access to all the hiking trails, unlimited train rides, and so much more.

 Insider Tip: If you happen to be visiting in the winter time, Nov 4th to March 15th, you won’t need the Trekking Card – as it will be off season, and all hikes will be free to enter.
-If that’s the case, its recommended to simply buy single train tickets.
+If that’s the case, it’s recommended to simply buy single train tickets.

 When to visit Cinque Terre